 “I’m passionate about celebrating the many things we do really well in rural health.
 A strength-based approach is about being proud of what we do.
 Celebrating how we do things positively and differently in rural areas.”

-Transform the lives of rural Australians
+Transform the lives of all Australians